 Coruña is a very compact city so it is affordable to get around on foot.

-If you want to use public transport, information on the bus network is available in real time on Google Maps.
+If you want to use public transport, information on the bus network is available in real time on apps such as Google Maps or Moovit.
 There are also specific applications, the most popular being Bus Coruña, although the official one is iTranvias (the company that concessions the service is called Compañía de Tranvías for historical reasons, but unfortunately there are no longer trams in the city).

 If you prefer cycling, BiciCoruña offers manual and electric bicycles in multiple stations throughout the city.